-23. I sent my application in and did not hear back from the NCA.
-How do I know the NCA received my application?
+22. I completed the online application form and did not hear back from the NCA.
+How do I know the NCA processed my application?

 24. How do I know the transcripts sent from my educational institutions were received by the NCA?

-The NCA will send you an acknowledgement email within 10 business days of having received your transcripts, as long as we have your application form on file.
+Once your application form is complete and your payment has been submitted, you can log into the NCA portal at any time to view which documents the NCA has received.
 If the transcripts cannot be matched with an application form, we will hold them until both the application form and fee payment are submitted.
-If your name on your transcripts is not the same as your name on the application form, please follow the instructions in questions 23.
+If the name on your transcripts is not the same as the name on your application form, please follow the instructions in question 25.